patpalmerston/JavaScript-Algorithms-and-Data-Strucutures/data_structures/hash_table/hash_table.md

     -PRIME_NUMBERS
     -The prime number in the hash is helpful in spreading out the keys more uniformly.
     -It's also helpful if the array that you're putting values into has a prime length.

+DEALING with COLLISIONS
+-Even with a large array and a great hash function, collisions are inevitable.

+There are many strategies for dealing with collision but wll focus on two; - Separate Chaining - With separate chaining , at each index in our array we store values using a more sophisticated data structure (e.g. an array or a linked list).
+-This allows us to store multiple key-value pairs at the same index -Linear Probing